 I’ve been using it for two years now and it’s my favorite computer desk ever.
 The keyboard tray that fits BOTH keyboards is a really big deal, as I spend a lot of time at my desk and it’s important I don’t develop health issues from a poorly positioned keyboard.
 And the desk not only holds my computers/monitors, but also gives just enough space for whatever I’m drinking and a book or two, but not so much space that I clutter up my working area.

 If you’re curious about the space behind my DIY computer desk, it was a closet with sliding doors.
 We took them off, painted the inside red, and installed our own shelves (recycled from the old boring ones that were there), a built-in bench, and a simple desk.
 I keep my laptop on the desk behind me.
 There’s a sweater-covered cushion on the bench, which has a lift-up seat and storage inside.
 You can read more about the built-in bench here.

 My closet office nook is now two years old so it’s hardly a picture-perfect space anymore.
 But you get the idea!

 As it turns out, my dog Hunter loves everything about this office nook area, and he likes to hang out both on the bench and inside it.
 When he was a puppy, we hadn’t yet installed the desk, so the end of the bench was open still.
 He’d crawl into the bench and hide in there.
-So when we put in the desk, we left a little hole in the side of it for him and he still goes in, even thought he’s a grown dog now.
+So when we put in the desk, we left a little hole in the side of it for him and he still goes in, even though he’s a grown dog now.
 Needless to say, I don’t use it for storage anymore.
 He loves to hang out with me while I work. 🙂

 Oh, and yes, that bench cushion is indeed covered with old sweaters I stitched together to make a cover.
 I love playing with old sweaters.